ArtemiusUA/django-cml/README.rst

 3. Run `python manage.py migrate` to create the cml models.

-4. Create a cml-pipelines.py file and add it to settings file like this:
+4. Create a cml-pipelines.py file with 'python manage.py cmlpipelines' and add it to settings file like this:

     CML_PROJECT_PIPELINES = 'project.cml_pipelines'